 Rome in 3 days equals three different pizza experiences!
 On our first night we ate a touristy pizza in the centre of town by the Pantheon (which was still good).
 The next day we tried pizza slices from a hole-in-the-wall takeaway where you pay by weight (mine was €1), then eat in a sunny spot in the street.
 And on the third day we went to an authentic locals-eat-here type pizza place in Trastevere.
 All were delicious.

 As far as ice-cream is concerned Gelateria Della Palma, Via della Maddalena 19-23, taps into the Roman Holiday vibe yet again.
 Personally I loved its 50s décor and huge black and white posters of Audrey Hepburn and Gregory Peck whizzing round Rome on a Vespa.
 But the 50s nostalgia was largely lost on my boys who were more interested in the 150 flavours.
-There’s a new wave of artisanal pizza and ice-cream makers in Rome using organic ingredients but for nostalgia alone these old-school purveyors are still worth seeking out.
 Strolling through ancient squares in the cool of the evening in search of the next gelato fix is high on our list of things to do in Rome at night.

 TRY OUR LONDON GUIDE: 105 Things to Do in London with Teens by Londoners.
 Click here for some inspo for your next visit to our capital city.

-More things to do in Rome with teenagers
+Things to do in Rome with teenagers – that we didn’t have time for

-Bocca Della Verita the Mouth of Truth is a huge marble disc with a human face that was possibly once a manhole cover.
+The Mouth of Truth is a huge marble disc with a human face that was possibly once a manhole cover.
 Legend has it that if a liar puts their hand in the mouth it will be bitten off!
-Obviously a great photo opp but it isn’t particularly near any other landmark except Circus Maximus so you may have to make a special trip to see it.
+Obviously a great photo opp but it isn’t particularly near any other landmark except Circus Maximus.
+So you may have to make a special trip to see it.
+The Rome Private Highlights Golf Cart tour includes this.

-Capuchin Crypt – the bones of 4000 monks arranged in decorative patterns around the underground chapels of Santa Maria della Concezione dei Cappuccini.
-Not something for the faint of heart.
+The bones of 4000 monks arranged in decorative patterns around the underground chapels of Santa Maria della Concezione dei Cappuccini.
+Not something for the faint of heart but could well appeal to teens in Rome.

-Sundays are best as it’s closed to private vehicles but there is still traffic and as it’s a very bumpy road this is one for teens rather than younger children.
+Sundays are best as it’s closed to private vehicles, but there is still traffic and as it’s a very bumpy road this is one for teens rather than younger children.
+But you can book a bike tour which is one of the great things to do in Rome with teenagers if they want to let off a bit of steam.

 Take a day trip from Rome